pramodhrai/blockchaintutorial/README.md

 ### How is a block mined?

-Check out `persist_block.rb` for how I do, though it's primarily for illustration.
+Check out `persist_block.rb` for how I do it, though it's primarily for illustration.

 In other blockchains, such as the Bitcoin, Ethereum, Coda, Hyperledger.
 Typically nodes compete against one another to mine a block, using proof-of-work or proof-of-stake to achieve consensus on the winning node.